One in six couples have difficulty conceiving...

 As I already mentioned, there are many other genes that can affect your ability to get or stay pregnant.
 There are genes that are responsible for making hormones, transporting hormones, and degrading hormones, and if there are polymorphisms in these genes, or the genes that interact with them, then there could very likely be hormonal imbalances (by the way, the same is true for neurotransmitters as it is for hormones).

 In my fertility optimization consulting practice, I offer clients a genetic test that provides the raw data of your genetic profile.
-I've done 2 years of research in the field of epigenetics and am able to interpret the raw data to help clients make sense of the results and instruct them on ways to compensate for genetic variants that affect fertility and health.
+I've had over 6 years of research in the field of epigenetics and am able to interpret the raw data to help clients make sense of the results and instruct them on ways to compensate for genetic variants that affect fertility and health.
 One thing to note is that just because someone has certain genetic polymorphisms does not mean that he or she is doomed to have them express.
 Our diets and lifestyles determine roughly 80% of that.

 3. Liver overburdened with toxins: Our livers have many functions aside from filtering toxins, and when they become overworked from chemicals, processed food, toxic body care products, pesticides, chemicals in plastics (xenoestrogens and bisphenols like BPA) and over-use of alcohol, they don't do a very good job of estrogen removal and hormone regulation.
 This is where hormone levels get really out of whack and things like endometriosis and infertility occur (and make PMS feel like a cakewalk).